tflynn/my-bash-it/README.md

 # my-bash-it

-**my-bash-it** is a clone of my-bash-it with all the content stripped out.
-It is meant to allow me to maintain all my aliases etc. in my-bash-it's well-originanized structure to sit alongside my-bash-it.
+**my-bash-it** is a clone of bash-it with all the content stripped out.
+It is meant to allow someone (me) to maintain all my aliases etc. in my-bash-it's well-originanized structure to sit alongside bash-it and mantain it in a repo.

+The 'empty' branch contains the skeleton of the project.
+That will allow anyone to do what I've done.

 ## Install